bitnose/learning-blog/content/posts/post-7.md

     local$ ssh anniina@<IP>

-Next, back to the root connection, I disabled the root access, restarted the ssh service and quited the session with root.
+Next, back to the root connection, I disabled the root access and edited sshd_config file.

     root$ sudo usermod --lock root
     root$ sudoedit /etc/ssh/sshd_config

+Found the line with PermitRootLogin, and updated it with **no** like this:

 {{< figure src="/img/h7/permit.png" title="" width="600">}}

+Restarted the ssh service and quited the session with root:

     root$ sudo service ssh restart
     root$ exit